 Pancakes are so versatile and pancakes for babies can also be customized with different flavors and tastes.
-Here are 10 simple pancake recipes that are easy to make and refined-sugar free!
+Here are some simple pancake recipes that are easy to make and refined-sugar-free!

 10 Pancake Recipes (For Babies and Toddlers)